GriffW/Garmin-Applications/README.md

 - Time (Top)

 ### Version History
+Version 2.1.2 - 6/18/2018
+- [Fixed] Properly added support for Mils in the menu

 Version 2.1.1 - 6/17/2018
 - [Added] mils as an alternative to degrees+direction
 - [Fixed] UTC not accounting for half hour time zone changes